oveee92/vaulti/README.md

 # Then copy the output into your yaml file, making sure the indentation is still ok

 ## To edit
-# Just encrypt a new string and replace it
+# Encrypt a new string and replace it

 ## To decrypt
 ansible -i the/relevant/inventory the-relevant-host -m debug -a "var=TheAnsibleVaultedVariable"
 ```

-Yikes...
+Yikes... not really easy to remember, and pretty error-prone.

-If you wish you had `ansible-vault edit` for partially encrypted files, that is what this utility is trying to do.
+**If you wish you had `ansible-vault edit` for partially encrypted files, that is what this utility is trying to do.**

 ## Why you should NOT use this

 This is created by a sysadmin, not a professional programmer.
 It is getting better over time, but there may still be edge cases where
-strange things may happen to the file you are editing.
+strange things could happen to the file you are editing.
 It isn't likely, and I've used it without issue for some time, but if you don't
-have your files in a git repo with the ability to revert files easily, please dont use this just yet :)
+have your files in a git repo with the ability to revert files easily, please dont use this just yet (or just initialize a git repo first!)

 Also, if you try to change the yaml tags between `!COULD_NOT_DECRYPT`, `!vault` and `!ENCRYPT` when editing, you'll probably end up with unencrypted
 or broken variables.
-Stick to adding or removing the `!ENCRYPT` tags and their labels only.
+Stick to adding or removing the `!ENCRYPT` tags and their labels only for a good time.

 ## Caveats

 Since it uses the fantastic (yet sparsely documented) `ruamel.yaml`, and the yaml spec is pretty extensive, this utility does
-make some "non-negotiable" changes to your files that you should be aware of:
+make some "non-negotiable" changes to your files that you should be aware of, that happens when we load and parse the yaml data:

 - Indentation for your multiline strings will always end up with a fixed (default 2) spaces relative to the variable it belongs to;
   i.e. not the 10 spaces indented or whatever the default is from the `ansible-vault encrypt_string` output.
 This is good for consistency, but it does mean that the indentation